megorei/website-neo4j-ruby/source/how-tos/_rails_neo4j_app.md

 rails new . --skip-active-record
 ~~~

 Than add neo4j and haml gems to your `Gemfile`.
-We will use HAML later as a template engine.
+We will use Haml later as a template engine.

 **Gemfile**